-The mission of Lesbian Gay Bisexual Transgender Questioning/Queer (LGBTQ+) Services is to connect our diverse student population to opportunities, resources, and each other to achieve the vision of a stronger, healthier, and more equitable world for LGBTQ+ people and its allies.
+The mission of Lesbian Gay Bisexual Transgender Questioning/Queer (LGBTQ+) Student Support Services is to connect our diverse student population to opportunities, resources, and each other to achieve the vision of a stronger, healthier, and more equitable world for LGBTQ+ people and its allies.
 LGBTQ+ strives to support the community by:

-LGBTQ+ Services is a resource office for LGBTQ+ students and allies.
+LGBTQ+ Student Support Services is a resource office for LGBTQ+ students and allies.
 We are an entry point for anyone looking for resources relating to sexual orientation or gender identity.
 LGBTQ+ Services’ grand opening was celebrated on October 11, 2011 which was also National Coming Out Day.

 The Q Guide is a comprehensive guide to the LGBTQ+ resources available to students and allies of the Orlando UCF campus.

 *The T&Q Guides are currently under revision and will be reposted soon!